Aaron-json/groovestream_web/README.md

 # GrooveStream Web
 This is the web frontend for the GrooveStream project.

+GrooveStream is a web application that allows users to organize and share their music with friends and family.
+In simpler use cases, it allows a user to access their local music across multiple devices.

 ## Development
 - Run `npm run dev` to start the development server